ElliotBruhl/CequalsCompiler/ReadME.md

 GENERAL INFO:
   -compiler is written in C
-  -output code will be in x86 assembly
+  -output code will be in x86 assembly and probably not very cross-platform friendly
-    -I use nasm to assemble (nasm -f win64 -g test.asm -o test.obj), gcc to link (gcc test.obj -o test.exe -g), and gdb to debug (gdb test.exe)
+    -I use nasm to assemble (nasm -f win64 -g test.asm -o test.obj), gcc to link (gcc test.obj -o test.exe -g), and gdb to debug
-    -Not very cross-platform friendly, but I'm not going to fix it -language generally follows C syntax and specific rules defined below -all variables are signed 64 bit
+  -language generally follows C syntax
+    -all variables are signed 64 bit
     -all pointer arithmetic is in 64 bit increments -unary -, +, &, *, ~, and ! should be followed immediately with their operand
+    -https://en.cppreference.com/w/c/language/operator_precedence defines order of operations (not all are included however)

 EXIT CODES (main.c):
   0 - sucess